Manage zone redundant high-availability in Azure Database for MySQL with Azure CLI

 If you don't have an Azure subscription, create an Azure trial account before you begin.

-Sign in to your Azure account using az login.
+• Sign in to your Azure account with az login.
 Note the id property, which refers to the Subscription ID for your Azure account.

 az login

-If you have multiple subscriptions, choose the appropriate subscription in which you want to create the Azure Database for MySQL flexible server instance using the
+• If you have multiple subscriptions, choose the appropriate subscription in which you want to create the Azure Database for MySQL flexible server instance by using the az account set command.

-You can only create an Azure Database for MySQL flexible server instance using General purpose or Business Critical pricing tiers with high availability.
-You can enable Zone redundant high availability for a server only during create time.
+You can only create an Azure Database for MySQL flexible server instance with high-availability by using the General Purpose or Business Critical pricing tiers.
+You can enable zone redundant high-availability for a server only during creation.

 Usage: